 creative team who crafted the movies to help design the parks.

 There is another round of chills when the train huffs and puffs into the station.
 With its carefully aged and weathered appearance, the Hogwarts Express is also note-perfect, with one notable exception: Lacking a turntable, the engine enters Platform 9¾ facing backwards.
 That looks weird and momentarily, um, breaks the spell.
 When it leaves the station bound for Hogsmeade facing forwards however, all is well in the Potterverse.

 Guests are directed into eight-passenger compartments that look exactly like the one in which Harry first met Ron and Hermione.
 The conductors shut the doors in the well-appointed cabins and with a hearty blow of its whistle, the train chugs out of the station.

 It is not 3-D, but the imagery is crisp and, for the most part, realistic.
 I believe that the monitor is mounted a few inches away from the window to help give an illusion of depth.
-During my trips, the train rocked a bit, as trains are wont to do, but the footage maintained the same perspective thereby taking me ever so slightly out of the story.
+The train rocks a bit, as trains are wont to do, but the footage maintains the same perspective thereby taking riders ever so slightly out of the story.